 We’ve got your back.

-Make Them Self-Checking
+Make Logic Puzzles Self-Checking

 We set up a folder with all the different logic puzzles.
 Students help themselves and do their best to solve the puzzles.
 When they complete the puzzle, they can check their answers in the answer binder.
-This is a literally just a binder full of the answer keys.
+This is literally just a binder full of the answer keys.
 We print each page and put it in a plastic page protector (actually the truth is we print them and have a student helper put them all in the binder).

-Not too Christmas-y
+Not too Christmas-y?

 We love projects.
 Project based learning makes the engagement of students go through the roof.
 Last year we tried a new project that was so much fun.